NomicFoundation/hardhat/docs/buidler-evm/README.md

 ## `console.log`

-Buidler EVM allows you to print logging messages and contract variables calling `console.log()` from your Solidity code.
+Hardhat EVM allows you to print logging messages and contract variables calling `console.log()` from your Solidity code.
 You can see an example in the Sample Project.
 Follow the steps in [Quick Start](/getting-started/#quick-start) to try it out.

 - You can use it in calls and transactions.
 It works with `view` functions, but not in `pure` ones.
 - It always works, regardless of the call or transaction failing or being successful.
-- To use it you need to import `@nomiclabs/buidler/console.sol`.
+- To use it you need to import `@nomiclabs/hardhat/console.sol`.
 - You can call `console.log` with up to 4 parameters in any order of following types:
   - `uint`
   - `string`